Memento Mori (Depeche Mode album): Recording

 There were initial doubts that the album would even go through.
-Gore had debated whether to carry on with the album, saying, "I did question for a second whether it was a good idea to carry on with the schedule we had...because we were due to start in the studio six weeks after he died, and I wondered if we should put that back a little bit.
+Gore had debated whether to carry on with the album, saying, "I did question for a second whether it was a good idea to carry on with the schedule we had...because we were due to start in the studio six weeks after [Fletcher] died, and I wondered if we should put that back a little bit.
 But we decided it was probably best for us to focus on the album, on the music, something we know, something to take our minds off Andy's death."
 Gahan said that "for a minute" he was convinced that Depeche Mode was over.
 Gore said that the loss of their bandmate had brought them closer together, saying, "I think that the one thing that's come out of Andy's dying that's possibly, you know, positive....
 There's nothing positive about it.
 But you know, the one good thing is that it's brought me and Dave closer.
 We have to make decisions as the two of us, so we talk things out, we talk a lot more on the phone, even FaceTime sometimes.
 That's something we just never did before."

 Gore said he never considered changing the title or dropping the song's subject matter on death and mortality following Fletcher's death.
 "For me, when Andy died it cemented the idea that we had to carry on with these songs and the title.
 The idea that we should all be making the most of our time on Earth and it's very limited—it's kind of an important message.
 And it's even more important now Andy's gone."